Friday, January 30, 2026

 Acts 2: 22 “Fellow Israelites, listen to this: Jesus of Nazareth was a man accredited by God to you by miracles, wonders and signs, which God did among you through him, as you yourselves know.
 This man was handed over to you by God’s deliberate plan and foreknowledge; and you, with the help of wicked men, put him to death by nailing him to the cross.
 But God raised him from the dead, freeing him from the agony of death, because it was impossible for death to keep its hold on him."

-It was soon made clear that the Gospel was for the Gentiles, too.
-The Book of Acts (written by the same author as the Gospel of Luke -- a companion of Paul) which makes that clear:
+But the Gospel is also for Gentiles,.
+The Book of Acts (written by Luke, the same author as the Gospel of Luke -- a companion of Paul's) states:

 Many Jews don't believe Jesus is the fulfillment of the prophets, such as Isaiah.
 I listen to Jewish Youtubers to find out why.
-These religious Jews are trying to show the world that Jews and Israel are recipients of God's everlasting covenant--that they are a part of God's plan and should not be persecuted and/or annihilated.
+These religious Jews are trying to show the world through their Youtube channels that Jews and Israel are recipients of God's everlasting covenant--that they are a part of God's plan and should not be persecuted and/or annihilated.

-But Christians don't believe that Jesus is another God, but rather Jesus' statements about himself (although he never explicitly stated, "I am God"):
+However, Christians don't believe that Jesus is ANOTHER God, but rather believe Jesus' statements about himself (although he never explicitly stated, "I am God"):

 "Who Is the Angel of the Lord?